Counterfactual Uncertainty Quantification of Factual Estimand of Efficacy from Before-and-After Treatment Repeated Measures Randomized Controlled Trials: Conceptualizing an ideal personal covariate Conceptualizing an ideal personal Z covariate

 \subsection{A factual Digital Twins model}

-Instead of conceptualizing patients as having different (unobservable) initial values $ Z $, one can also account for patient variability by their having different observable biomarker values $ (b_1, \ldots, b_p) $ such as age, baseline measurement, severity of disease, sex, etc. An algorithm $ g $ can be trained to predict an $ Rx $ patient's digital twin's $ C $ outcome and a $ C $ patient's digital twin's $ Rx $ outcome based on $ (b_1, \ldots, b_p) $.
-In what we call Digital Twin Counterfactual Estimation (DTCE), after calculating the difference between each patient's factual and its digital twin's \textit{counterfactual} outcome, population $Rx:C$ efficacy is estimated by averaging them across the patients.
+Instead of conceptualizing patients as having different (unobservable) initial values $ Z $, one can also account for patient variability by their having different observable biomarker values $ (b_1, \ldots, b_p) $ such as age, baseline or other measurement of disease severity, sex, etc. An algorithm $ g $ can be trained to predict an $ Rx $ patient's digital twin's $ C $ outcome and a $ C $ patient's digital twin's $ Rx $ outcome based on $ (b_1, \ldots, b_p) $.
+In what we call Digital Twin Counterfactual Estimation (DTCE), after calculating the difference between each patient's factual and its digital twin's \textit{counterfactual} outcome, population $Rx: C$ efficacy is estimated by averaging them across the patients.
+See \cite{NAS(2024)DT}, for example, for such thinking.
 DTCE can also potentially reduce uncertainty of estimated efficacy.

 \paragraph*{\textbf{Beware of covariates with measurement error}}

 It is important to be cognizant of covariates measured with error (e.g, baseline or other measures of disease severity).
 Predicting outcomes based on such covariates violates the standard regression modeling assumption that predictors are measured without error.